 Sending such messages will increase your chances to find freelance writing clients on LinkedIn.

 As the subheading suggests, you will not have to sit and wait for a notice that someone has viewed your profile, No!
 It doesn’t work like that.
-Here is what to do instead; Try to see the patterns of qualified leads, both those you’ve connected to and those not affiliated to you.
+Instead, find the patterns of qualified leads for both your connections and those not affiliated to you.

 It is at this point they will get to know you, your services, and other necessary details you want them to know.
 What is more?
 If your profile interests them, you will get your first freelance writing client.